 click the green arrow.

-Note: Simscape Multibody Link generates a new Simscape Multibody Import XML file and a set of geometry files that you can import into a model.
+Note: Simscape Multibody Link generates a new XML multibody description file and a set of geometry files that you can import into a model.

 Confirm the following files exist in the export directory you specified:

 The CAD assembly files are present in your Simscape Multibody Link installation.
 You can access the files in the following directory:

 <MATLAB Root>\matlab\toolbox\physmod\smlink\smlinkdemos\... ...proe\robot

 If you are not sure what your MATLAB root directory is,